umabkota/fa18-523-71/paper/paper.md

-- Application in Energy Management\:
+- Application in Energy Management of Buildings\: